Worker

 Jump to navigation Jump to search

-An worker is a person who sells their labor under an employment contract (to perform paid tasks to an employer for wage remuneration).
+A Worker is a human person who sells their labor under an employment contract (to perform paid tasks to an employer for wage remuneration).

 References